geodes-sms/relis/README.md

 Make sure the user has the rights to access and edit the `workspace/` folder.
 For example, run
  > chmod -R 755 workspace

+Make sure the user has the rights to access and edit the `export_r/` folder.
+For example, run
+ > chmod -R 777 cside/export_r/

 ### PHP Container Debug with Xdebug and PhpStorm

 1. Update **relis_deployment/docker/Dockerfile** by adding: `RUN pecl install xdebug-2.6.0`